Jason Nixon: Controversies

-An informant claimed that Nixon, Gary Cape, Earl Anderson, and a youth had been involved in shooting a pregnant wild horse near Sundre, Alberta in April 2009.
+An informant claimed that Nixon, Gary Cape, Earl Anderson, and a youth had been involved in shooting a pregnant wild horse near Sundre, Alberta, in April 2009.
 They were charged and arrested in January 2010 for "wilfully killing cattle and careless use of a firearm" in 2009.
 From 2001 to 2010 there were about 30 equine killings in the Sundre area near the Mountain Aire Lodge.
 The Wild Horses of Alberta Society had offered a $25,000 reward leading to a conviction of those responsible.
 On April 27, 2011, the case against all four was closed and all charges were dropped because of lack of conclusive evidence.
-In an April 28, 2011 Calgary Herald column, since retracted, Licia Corbella described how Nixon was arrested with force by 10 RCMP officers.
+In an April 2011 Calgary Herald column, since retracted, Licia Corbella described how Nixon was arrested with force by 10 RCMP officers.
 This was denied by the RCMP.
-On December 3, 2012 William Klym submitted a statement of claim on behalf of the four men in the Alberta Court of Queen’s Bench in Calgary in a multimillion dollar negligence lawsuit against the RCMP officers involved.
-The statement of claim said that the informant was unreliable and was motivated by the award.
+On December 3, 2012, William Klym submitted a statement of claim on behalf of the four men in the Alberta Court of Queen's Bench in Calgary in a multimillion-dollar negligence lawsuit against the RCMP officers involved.
+The statement of claim said that the informant was unreliable and was motivated by the reward.
 They said that because of the charges they had lost their jobs at the addictions treatment facility at Mountain Aire Lodge near Sundre.

 From 2013 to 2015 Nixon, who was then a Wildrose candidate in Rimbey-Rocky Mountain House-Sundre and was taking online courses at Athabasca University, also served as Athabasca University Students’ Union (AUSU) president.
-In 2015, his student union voted to expel him from the organization for allegedly taking an Executive Director salary while not working for six months, interfering with the student newspaper, raising executive salaries without student consultation, and other bylaw violations.
+In 2015, his student union voted to expel him from the organization for allegedly taking an executive director salary while not working for six months, interfering with the student newspaper, raising executive salaries without student consultation, and other bylaw violations.
 According to the student news magazine, the raises he initiated made him the "highest paid Student Executive in Alberta.
 And not by a few dollars, but by more than 30%."

 In 2019, the former MLA for Rimbey-Rocky Mountain House-Sundre Joe Anglin asked the RCMP to investigate Nixon for obstruction of justice.

-On May 13, 2019 Nixon sent a fundraising communiqué to UCP party supporters, asking them to make a "small donation" to support cuts to the corporate tax rate, and scrapping the provincial carbon tax.
+On May 13, 2019, Nixon sent a fundraising communiqué to UCP party supporters, asking them to make a "small donation" to support cuts to the corporate tax rate, and scrapping the provincial carbon tax.
 This — and another fundraising communication from Kenney's office — resulted in the NDP opposition filing an ethics complaint on the basis of improper use of the office of the premier for party fundraising.